nathanjhood/cmodule/README.rst

 References
 ----------

 I have specified the excellent npm binary package 'bindings' as a dependency, but also investigating possible other more localized approaches to "exporting" the final module.
 The 'node-addon-api' is probably self-evident in it's inclusion as a package dependency at this moment.
+CMake-JS does the wonderful work of linking CMake's potentially seamless build process into the generic npm package commands one would typically use everyday in NodeJS development.
+Thanks to these three dependencies in our project template, and the routines I've defined in CMakeLists.txt, your 'cmodule'-based projects should integrate into a NodeJS workflow with nothing but a little additional time spent waiting for the compiler to finish it's run :)

-Your libs will appear in './lib', your binaries in './bin' and so on (all relative to the project root folder); and by the same convention, your project's header files should *always remain* in './include/<project_name>/', and source files in './src'.
-These input and output paths are *never* mixed, just like an out-of-source build.
-The C/C++ compiler step will generate several of these new ("dirty") outputs in your root folder ('bin', 'lib', 'share', etc...), and will place these in a directory named 'build' which your built module is using, specifically at runtime.
-Aside from during realtime use, these generated directories can *all* be safely removed using the package.json 'clean' script command - or manually - and your project's sources and header files shall never be over-written, written to, or modified ever, by CMake.
+Your libs will appear in './build/lib', your binaries in './build/bin', and so on (all relative to the project root folder); and by the same convention, your project's header files should *always remain* in './include/<project_name>/', and source files in './src'.
+These input and output directory paths are *never* mixed, just like an out-of-source build.
+The C/C++ compiler step will generate several of these new ("dirty") outputs in your root folder ('bin', 'lib', 'share', etc...), and will place these in a directory named 'build/' which your built module is using, specifically at runtime.
+Aside from during realtime use, these generated directories can *all* be safely removed using the package.json 'clean' script command - or manually, by simply deleting the generated 'build' directory and all it's contents - and your project's sources and header files shall never be over-written, written to, or modified ever, by CMake.

-Since node has issues running symlinks with long and unusual extensions ('cmodule.node.1.0.0.0', for example, doesn't fly), it is crucial that 'bindings.js' is searching in the correct places for our compiled '.node' file(s) - namely, they will appear in those safely-destructible './bin' and './lib' directories, which is where they typically *would* be for an npm module, of course.
-Thus, for now, I've modified the included 'bindings.js' to point at these output directories, so it succesfully locates your outputted <project>.node file(s).
-This is a sore-point as we do not wish to be packaging other developers' code in un-intended ways into our template codebase.
-Our most likely solution is to rake CMake *even further* over the coals - perhaps just by copying the builds back into the './build' directory :p who knows?
-But this will be fixed imminently.

 Thanks for reading!
 -------------------